 Organizers said the movement developed organically through online social networking sites like Facebook and Twitter and through exposure on Fox News.

-In Boston, a few hundred protesters gathered on the Boston Common a short distance from the original Tea Party some dressed in Revolutionary garb and carrying signs that
+In Boston, a few hundred protesters gathered on the Boston Common a short distance from the original Tea Party some dressed in Revolutionary garb and carrying signs that said "Barney Frank, Bernie Madoff: And the Difference Is?" and "D.C.: District of Communism."

 Other protesters also took direct aim at President Obama.
 One sign in the crowd in Madison, Wis., compared him to the anti-Christ.
 At a rally in Montgomery, Ala., where Twisted Sister's "We're Not Gonna Take It" blared from loudspeakers, Jim Adams, of Selma, carried a sign that showed the president with Hitler-style hair and mustache and said, "Sieg Heil Herr Obama."